msizafrans/Deploy-Static-Website-on-AWS/README.md

 Hosting a static website on S3 and Accessing the cached website pages using CloudFront content delivery network (CDN) service as CloudFront offers low latency and high transfer speeds during website rendering.

+# Screenshots of all steps are included in the repository to serve as a guideline for implementing the project.

-# Working files uploaded to the S3 bucket includes:
+# Website files uploaded to the S3 bucket includes:

 index.html - The Index document for the website.
 /img - The background image file for the website.